 Stephen Penman is a George O. May Professor of Financial Accounting at Columbia Business School.
-He is the author and co-author of acclaimed financial valuation textbooks, such as Financial Statement Analysis and Security Valuation as well as books aimed at a more general audience, such as Accounting for Growth.
+He is the author and co-author of acclaimed financial valuation textbooks, such as Financial Statement Analysis and Security Valuation as well as books aimed at a more general audience, such as Accounting for Value.

 The Penman-Nissim Profitability Framework